weflex/product-development-guide/Readme.md

 **TL;DR**

-Product development is never an easy job, yet we can always broke it down to tasks, which involves different kind and levels.A product task could be either a `new feature`, a `enhancement`, a `technical issue` or a `bug`.
+Product development is never an easy job, yet we can always broke it down to tasks, which involves different kind and levels.
+A product task could be either a `new feature`, a `enhancement`, a `technical issue` or a `bug`.

 All these tasks could be referenced as `improvement` in latter chapters.